agrasonal/Chicago_Speed_Enforcement_Tableau/README.md

 We combined all these three worksheets in one dashboard - 'Snapshot-Program', and used the floating layout to fit each of these worksheets in a clean layout.
 Any of these worksheets can be resized by dragging the edges along right, left or at the right corner.

 Finally, we dragged this dashboard into the first story point for our story.
 We also did the following:
-- Caption: Added a caption to introduce the underlying message of this dashboard.
+- Story Caption: Added a caption to introduce the underlying message of this dashboard.
 - Observation: After studying this dashboard, we observed that with 81 cameras around 'Parks' and 82 cameras around 'Schools', speed enforcement program has been significantly effective in reducing the no. of speed violations between 2014-2019.
 We added this observation to our story by 'Drag to add text' feature on the left menu bar.
 After adding the text, we formatted it by changing it's background color and border color to make it look nicer.

 So, since we connected 'Camera-Zonewise-Distribution' worksheet with the other two worksheets, we can click on any one of the category to see filtered data trends for both graphs.